jenschr/LittleESPServer/README.md

   * A basic, bare bones server setup that can connect to access points or be one by itself
   * Serves up any kind of pages in response to a request
   * Really just works with a single connected client.
-Will solve this with a tiny que-system in next version that can handle the possible 4 requests that the
+Will solve this with a tiny que-system in next version that can handle the possible 4 requests that the ESP SDk can handle
   * Not optimised for use with Arduino Uno and other MCU's with less memory.
 I'll later optimise and change most Strings to char arrays to save memory
   * Only has a single example, showing how to set up a simple http-server